Skip ahead >>

 You can check the below report that shows how the generic keywords (once you define them) are performing.

-With regards to branded keywords, the things are more clear.
+With regards to branded keywords, things are more clear.
 If your brand is getting more impressions over time, then you are on the right path.
 Most probably more users are looking for you and your products.

 Although you should always look at the organic trend in combination with your SEM.
 For instance, you should know how your bidding strategy affects your organic brand results.
 Ask yourself: What is your ads impressions share on your brand?
 Are you decreasing your ad spend on brand terms over time?
 Do you have more competitors bidding on your brand this year?